OutSystems/docs-bestpractices/src/lifecycle/clean-up-dev-environment/clean-up-development.md

 ## Emails

 Such as Processes, Emails can also be consuming unnecessary database space.
 This is especially relevant as emails can have attachments, sometimes quite big (>1MB).
-In order to clean email information, OutSystems provides the [Emails API](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/Emails_API) so you can easily implement your cleaning mechanism.
+To clean email information, OutSystems provides the [Emails API](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/Emails_API) so you can easily implement your cleaning mechanism.

 ## Logs